roger10cassares/rn_example_app/src/docs/README.md

+# 3. React-Native App Release

-## 2.5.
+## 3.1.
 Deploy the App to Release and Generate the APK file

 From: https://reactnative.dev/docs/signed-apk-android

-### 2.5.1.
+### 3.1.1.
 Generating an upload key

 - From the top level project directory: